Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 The Zink Polaroid WiFi Wireless 3×4 Portable Mobile Photo Printer (Yellow), also known as the Polaroid Pop Instant Print, is a small portable camera that doubles as a printer.
 It’s a product that’s very obviously being propped up on two merits: it’s got the Polaroid brand attached to it, and it has a cute, novel design that makes it appear to be a fun toy to pick up.
-Its middling print quality and hyper-focus on pictures prevents it from coming anywhere close to being the best portable printer, but it still makes for a novel stocking stuffer or gift, particularly for fans of older Polaroid cameras.
+Its middling print quality and hyper-focus on pictures prevent it from coming anywhere close to being the best portable printer, but it still makes for a novel stocking stuffer or gift, particularly for fans of older Polaroid cameras.
 Continue reading to learn why you should try this top-tier printer.

 Related: If you would rather buy a 3D printer, read our XYZ DA Vinci Nano review

-Related: Check the Canon Pixma 3620
+Related: Check the Canon Pixma MG6320

 Indeed, the Zink Polaroid WiFi Wireless 3×4 Portable Mobile Photo Printer (Yellow) takes over a minute to print out a single small-sized photo print; this is a marvel of engineering, truly a product of the ages.
-While this is admittedly not a bad figure in a vacuum–full-sized portable printers like the HP OfficeJet 200 take around 40 seconds to print an image, albeit at a larger size and with vastly superior quality–this printer can only print pictures, and small, low quality ones at that.
+While this is admittedly not a bad figure in a vacuum–full-sized portable printers like the HP OfficeJet 200 or 250 take around 40 seconds to print an image, albeit at a larger size and with vastly superior quality–this printer can only print pictures, and small, low-quality ones at that.

 Surprisingly, Polaroid nailed the inclusion of advanced features on the Zink Polaroid WiFi Wireless 3×4 Portable Mobile Photo Printer, though they didn’t nail the execution.
 The device is touchscreen operated and connects to both Android and iOS smartphones, and it comes with a camera that takes pictures and shoots video.
-It doubles as a media playback device as well, and there’s of course WiFi support.
-It’s intended to be used with a phone, however, which makes its advanced inclusions questionable.
+It doubles as a media playback device as well, and there’s, of course, WiFi support.
+It’s intended to be used with a phone, which makes its advanced inclusions questionable.
 Its software is sluggish and unintuitive, its touchscreen is mediocre, and its camera is terrible; it would have made more sense for it to ditch the camera and just interface with a smartphone to do mobile prints, particularly when its camera is incredibly mediocre.